moccalotto/kaos/_rulebook/main.md

 **Stunt**: Perform some kind of acrobatic maneuver, possibly requiring an acrobatics skill test.
 Sometimes this action involves movement.
 The maximum distance is up to the GM.

-> You jump up on top of an adjacent table, grab a mug of ale from said table, drink a swig (for style)
+> You jump up on top of an adjacent table, grab a mug of ale from said table, take a swig (for style)
-> and throw it at your opponent.
+> and throw the mug at your opponent.
 The GM rules you have to make an Acribatics test to jump onto
 > the table and a hard Ranged Combat test to hit the opponent with the mug of ale.

 **Surprise strike**: Attack an adjacent opponent with a melee weapon, unarmed combat or shield bash.